taustation-fan/taustation-fan.github.io/README.md

 You can wear an armour suit, and equip up to two weapons.
 There are three kinds of damage, Impact, Piercing and Energy.
 Weapons have an inherent accuracy, and one or sometimes two kinds of damage they make.

-There is also long range and shot range combat, and gun-like weapons are suited for long range combat, while knives and improvised weapons work in short range combat.
+There is also
+long range and shot range combat, and gun-like weapons are suited for long range combat, while knives and improvised weapons work in short range combat.

-(A bug in the game engine lets you successfully use short-range weapons in long-range combat, this is likely to change).
+Using a weapon in the wrong range incurs a penalty.

 After completing the *Intermediate Combat* University courses, you also have slots available on your belt, where you can equip stims that let you boost a stat that is running low.
 But be careful, they also raise your toxin levels, and when those reach 100%, it's off to Sick Bay.
+In future, it is planned that you can also use grenades, and equip them on your combat belt.

-The success of an attack depends on the physical stats (mostly Agility, I think), the accuracy of the weapon, and combat skills (which can be acquired through University courses).
+The success of an attack depends on the physical stats, the accuracy of the weapon, and combat skills (which can be acquired through University courses).

 A successful attack can damage the opponent's armor, and wound the opponent, which reduces a physical stat.
-Once a physical stat drops to zero, the loser becomes unconscious, and can be looted by the winner.
+Higher physical stats thus provide a layer of defense.
+Once a physical stat drops to zero, the loser becomes unconscious.
+If the attacker wins, they can loot credits from the victim's purse, but cannot steal items from the loser.

 On stations with a Sick Bay, the loser can then recover in the Sick Bay.
-On stations without a Sick Bay, this can be the death of the character's body.
-Which hopefully triggers the activation of a clone.
+On stations without a Sick Bay (currently only Bordeaux Station), this can be the death of the character's body, which triggers the activation of a clone.

-You can practice combat by going to the Ruins and using the "Look for trouble" feature.
+You can practice combat by going to the Ruins and using the "look for trouble" feature.

 ### Choice of Weapons